-In this career summary, you will find out what the job of An Occupational Therapy Asst is about and what it is like.
+In this career summary, you will find out what the job of an Occupational Therapy Assistant is about and what it is like.

 After reading this, you will have a good idea on what the job is about and decide if this is the right career for you.

 Occupational Therapy Assistants assist occupational therapists in providing occupational therapy treatments and procedures.
 May, in accordance with State laws, assist in development of treatment plans, carry out routine functions, direct activity programs, and document the progress of treatments.
 Generally requires formal training.

 Occupational Therapy Assistants with little to no experience tend to make between $39620 and $50510 while the more experienced ones can earn over $71820 per year.

 One of the easiest ways to increase your salary as an Occupational Therapy Assistant is to move to a higher paying state like TX.
 Right now, the highest paying states for Occupational Therapy Assistants are TX, NJ, NV, CA and VA.

 However a higher pay at TX doesn’t guarantee that you will make more because the living expenses at TX might be twice as high than where you are currently at now.

 Three other factors that can increase your salary as an Occupational Therapy Assistant is the degree you hold, the industry you work in and lastly the company you work for.

 operate Magnetic Resonance Imaging (MRI) scanners.
 Monitor patient safety and comfort, and view images of area being scanned to ensure quality of pictures.
 May administer gadolinium contrast dosage intravenously.
 May interview patient, explain MRI procedures, and position patient on examining table.
 May enter into the computer data such as patient history, anatomical area to be scanned, orientation specified, and position of entry.